matze-dd/Tex2txt/README.md

   see LAB:VERBATIM in script; note, however, [issue #6](../../issues/6)
 - handling of % comments near to TeX: skipping of line break under certain circumstances, see LAB:COMMENTS in script
-- rare warnings from language checker can be suppressed using \\LTadd{},
+- rare warnings from proofreading program can be suppressed using \\LTadd{},
-  \\LTskip{}, \\LTalter{}{} in the LaTeX text with suitable macro definition there; e.g., adding something that only the language checker should see:
+  \\LTskip{}, \\LTalter{}{} in the LaTeX text with suitable macro definition there; e.g., adding something that only the proofreader should see:
   \newcommand{\\LTadd}\[1\]{}

 [Back to top](#tex2txt-a-flexible-latex-filter-with-conservation-of-text-flow-and-tracking-of-line-numbers)